-Audiences today can expect to see their favourite operas at the London Coliseum, as well as musical offerings in the summertime.
-But, when the Coliseum first opened in 1904, it was home to variety shows – chariot races even took place.
+The London Coliseum opened in 1904.
+When the Coliseum first opened, it was home to variety shows – chariot races even took place.
 The idea stood that if shows weren’t accessible to the general public, then it didn’t have a place at the London Coliseum.
-This idea changed when World War Two began however, with the Coliseum changing its purpose as a canteen to support soldiers.

-In 1968, the theatre became the home of Sadler’s Wells Opera, with the London Coliseum auditiorium redesigned to allow for a large orchestra.
-Nowadays, the Sadler’s Wells Opera is known as the English National Opera, but the London Coliseum has such a presence in the English opera calendar that it’s now the British home of operatic performances.
+In 1968, the theatre became the home of Sadler’s Wells Opera (now the English National Opera), with the London Coliseum auditiorium redesigned to allow for a large orchestra.
+The London Coliseum has such a presence in the English opera calendar that it’s now the British home of operatic performances.

 The London Coliseum seats 2,359 people across two levels - Stalls, Dress Circle, Upper Circle and Balcony.
 All seats offer an excellent view of the London Coliseum stage, so you can feel a part of the action.